High-speed rail in Europe: Current network and projects

-The total length of lines is 3973 km as of 2021, with long-term plans to expand it up to 7000 km.
+The total length of lines is 3973 km as of 2023, with long-term plans to expand it up to 7000 km.
 Several new high-speed lines are under construction with a design speed of 300–350 km/h, and several old lines are being upgraded to allow passenger trains to operate at 250 km/h.

 Three companies have built or will build trains for the Spanish high-speed railway network: Spanish Talgo, French Alstom and German Siemens AG.
 Bombardier Transportation is a partner in both the Talgo-led and the Siemens-led consortium.
 France will eventually build 25 kV TGV lines all the way to the Spanish border (there is now a gap between Nîmes and Perpignan), but multi-voltage trains will still be needed, as trains travelling to Paris need to travel the last few kilometres on 1.5 kV lines.
-To this end, RENFE decided to convert 10 existing AVE S100 trains to operate at this voltage (as well as the French signalling systems), which will cost €30,000,000 instead of the previously expected €270,000,000 for new trains.
+To this end, Renfe decided to convert 10 existing AVE S100 trains to operate at this voltage (as well as the French signalling systems), which will cost €30,000,000 instead of the previously expected €270,000,000 for new trains.

-The network eventually opened to operators other than RENFE, and the SNCF-owned low-cost brand Ouigo España began to serve the Madrid–Barcelona route on 10 May 2021.
-To complement their higher-end AVE trains, RENFE launched a no-frills service called Avlo on 23 June 2021.
+The network eventually opened to operators other than Renfe, and the SNCF-owned low-cost brand Ouigo España began to serve the Madrid–Barcelona route on 10 May 2021.
+To complement its higher-end AVE trains, Renfe launched a no-frills service called Avlo on 23 June 2021.
 Iryo, operated by the ILSA joint venture between Air Nostrum and Trenitalia, began operation in late 2022, making Spain the first country in Europe with three competing operators of high-speed trains.